 The Nikkei-TOCOM Commodity Index is the aggregated figure of the fluctuation rates of each component’s settlement prices in the core contract-month (fifth or sixth contract-month), from base date (May 31, 2002, on which the Index price is set at 100.00) to the applicable date, multiplied by a weight percentage for each component.

-The Nikkei-TOCOM Commodity Index is based on the price of all the listed commodities at TOCOM for each market division (precious metals, aluminum, oil and rubber) and therefore gives an overall indication of the price levels on the TOCOM market as a whole.
+The Nikkei-TOCOM Commodity Index is based on the price of all the listed commodities at TOCOM for each market division (precious metals, oil, rubber and agricultural product & sugar) and therefore gives an overall indication of the price levels on the TOCOM market as a whole.

 The TOCOM Index, the first of its kind in the world as a comprehensive commodity index developed and published by a commodity futures exchange, changed its name to the “Nikkei-TOCOM Commodity Index” as of the April 1, 2009 calculation.